MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens2-hardware.md

 ## HoloLens components

 - **Visor**.
 Contains the HoloLens sensors and displays.
-You can rotate the visor up while you are wearing the HoloLens.
+You can rotate the visor up while wearing the HoloLens.
 - **Headband**.
 To put the HoloLens on, use the adjustment wheel to expand the headband.
-With the HoloLens in place, tighten the adjustment wheel until the headband is comfortable.
+With the HoloLens in place, tighten the adjustment wheel by turning to the right, until the headband is comfortable.
 - **Brightness buttons**.
-When you're wearing the HoloLens, the brightness buttons are on the left side of the device.
+When wearing the HoloLens, the brightness buttons are on the left side of the device.
 - **Volume buttons**.
-When you're wearing the HoloLens, the volume buttons are on the right side of the device.
+When wearing the HoloLens, the volume buttons are on the right side of the device.

 ## In the box

 - **Brow pad**.
-You can remove and replace the brow pad as needed.
+You can remove and replace the brow pad, as needed.
 - **Overhead strap**.
-When you're wearing the HoloLens while you move around, use the overhead strap to help keep the device in place.
-Additionally, if you're wearing the HoloLens for extended periods, using the overhead strap may make the device more comfortable to wear.
+When you're wearing the HoloLens while moving around, use the overhead strap to help keep the device in place.
+When wearing the HoloLens for extended periods, the overhead strap may make the device more comfortable to wear.
 - **USB-C cable**.
-Use the USB-C cable to connect your HoloLens to the power supply for charging, or use it to connect your HoloLens to your computer.
+Use the USB-C cable to connect your HoloLens to the power supply for charging, or to connect your HoloLens to your computer.
 - **Power supply**.
 Plugs into a power outlet.
 - **Microfiber cloth**.
-Use the cloth to clean your HoloLens visor.
+Use to clean your HoloLens visor.

 ## Device specifications